asterisx2/iTunesSearchSample/README.md

  -  **Node JS**
  -  **NPM**
  -  **Babel**

+# Getting Started

 ## Install Dependencies

 Navigate to the **app** folder and type **npm install** to install all dependencies.

+## Start the application

+To start the application, navigate to the **app** folder and type the command **npm start** in the command line.

 # Basic Functions

 The app stores all the data in your browser, which means all data is automatically deleted upon exiting browser.

-## Start the application

-To start the application, navigate to the **app** folder and type the command **npm start** in the command line.

 ## Search for Albums